Site logo

 The original development workflow involved manually copying code between vim and ChatGPT conversations, constantly re-explaining context, and dealing with the AI's tendency to forget previous decisions.
 It was like pair programming with someone who had perfect recall of documentation but amnesia about everything we just discussed five minutes ago.

-Version 2: Agentic Copilot (Current Enhancement)
+Version 2: Agentic Copilot

 The transition to agentic AI represents a fundamental shift from reactive assistance to proactive collaboration.
 Instead of manually shuttling between editor and chat, the AI agent can directly examine the codebase, understand the architecture, and autonomously execute complex multi-step tasks.